Special Committee on Decolonization: Working methods

 The Committee holds its main session in New York in June, as well as an annual seminar in the Caribbean and Pacific in alternate years.
 In 2018, the seminar was held in St. George's, Grenada.

 At each main session, the Committee reviews the list of territories to which the Declaration on the Granting of Independence to Colonial Countries and Peoples is applicable and makes recommendations on its implementation and on the dissemination of public information on decolonization to the local population.
 It also hears statements from Non-Self-Governing Territories (NSGTs), dispatches missions to these NSGTs and organizes seminars on the political, social and economic situation in the NSGTs.

 The Committee reports to the General Assembly on its work through the Fourth Committee (Special Political and Decolonization).

 Listed non-self-governing territories

-Currently, there are 17 territories on the United Nations list of non-self-governing territories:
+Currently, there are 17 territories on the United Nations list of non-self-governing territories.

 These territories do not have representation equivalent to other regions of their parent states.
 As of December 2021, several have rejected a change of status through referendums, such as New Caledonia in 2018, 2020, and 2021, the Falkland Islands in 2013, and Gibraltar in 2002.
 Likewise, in 2013, the elected Assembly of French Polynesia opposed the territory's inclusion in the list.
-Others, such as Guam, have voted for a change in status but been refused by their parent state.
+Others, such as Guam, have voted for a change in status but been refused by their colonising state.

 Membership

-The following are the current members of the committee:
+The following are the current member states of the committee: